 Learn more about the programme

 Hosted by the Chinese Olympic Committee and the Beijing Municipal Government, the Conference is being jointly organised by the IOC and the Beijing Olympic City Development Association (BODA) in collaboration with SportAccord.
 As one of the most recent Olympic cities, Beijing has lately experienced a boom in Sport for All activities, and as such will be a vibrant meeting point for experts in this field.

-Registration is still open a few more days, until 15 August 2011, and you can save your place here.
+Registration is still open a few more days, until 15 August 2011.